ordinals/ord/README.md

    ```

 6. If everything looks good, commit `XX.po` and open a pull request on GitHub.
-   Other changed files should be omitted from the pull request.
+   Other changed files should be omitted from the pull request!